Welcome to 4-H – we are so glad you’re here!

 - Check out resources (literature) through the Jackson County Extension Office by contacting the 4-H Program Coordinator.

-- Read our quarterly newsletter, the 4-H Flyer, and latest bi-weekly email to get caught up on all things 4-H in Jackson County!
+- Read our newsletter to get caught up on all things 4-H in Jackson County!

 - Remember important deadlines.

 - Beginning of September – Re-enrollment process begins in 4HOnline

 - November 1st – Re-enrollment deadline

 Jackson County 4-H members often participate in the Jackson County Fair.
 The Fair is NOT a requirement of any 4-H member, but it is a traditional, common event that many members participate in.
 The County Fair is operated and managed by the Jackson County Fair Board/Jackson County Ag Society.
 There are many relationships between 4-H and the Fair, but it is not a part of 4-H. In fact, members from other youth organizations can participate in the fair, too.